chaotian1/android-technical-task/README.md

+For the Bugs in part A I assigned new constraints to the views and changed the logic of the sendMessage such that the fields could distinguish between optional and required.For the animation I added the animator listener for the purpose of detecting when the animation was completed.
+Upon starting the animation after frame 109 the listener begins the on animation end logic, which in turn starts the logic relating to the second portion of the animation.
+As for Part B I was unable to do this part.
+As a junior engineer I do not have much experience implementing retrofit and in the bank other colleagues have implemented useful aspects such as adapters, rxjava or coroutines, all of which I don't have to worry about on a daily basis.
+I tried to implement <Call>, the vanilla way of implementing Retrofit but ended up running out of time.
+If I could improve my solution I would add a recycle adapter to the UserAccountActivity.

 # The Brief:

 Create a mini version of the Moneybox app that will allow existing users to login, check their account and add money to their moneybox.